New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Results and discussion

 \subsection{CC0$\pi$1p}

-The MicroBooNE CC0$\pi$1p $\nu_\mu-^{40}$Ar measurements are shown in Figs.~\ref{CC0pi1p}~and~\ref{CC0pi1p_costhetal} as function of the muon and proton kinematics, together with the RDWIA and GENIE-SuSAv2 predictions.
+The MicroBooNE CC0$\pi$1p $\nu_\mu-^{40}$Ar measurements~\cite{PhysRevLett.125.201803} are shown in Figs.~\ref{CC0pi1p}~and~\ref{CC0pi1p_costhetal} as function of the muon and proton kinematics, together with the RDWIA and GENIE-SuSAv2 predictions.

-A noticeable difference respect to the CC0$\pi$Np topology is the negligible contribution of the 2p2h channel in all the distributions.
+A noticeable difference with respect to the CC0$\pi$Np topology is the negligible contribution of the 2p2h channel in all distributions.
 The reason is the kinematic cuts applied to the CC0$\pi$1p signal which are summarized in Table~\ref{table: argon}.
-From a theoretical point of view, the CC0$\pi$1p topology, leaving aside the non-quasielastic contributions, is closer to the picture drawn by the ROP model, in which the imaginary part of the optical potential subtracts all the inelastic nuclear FSI, leaving only the elastic channel (i.e. the outgoing proton interacting only elastically with the residual system).
-The inclusion of the background part of the spectral function introduces, in an effective way, states with multiple nucleons being knocked out.
-Note that this contribution is very minor in the cross sections shown in Figs.~\ref{CC0pi1p}~and~\ref{CC0pi1p_costhetal}, in fact, the result obtained after its subtraction is contained within the colored band shown for both RDWIA predictions.
-The results presented as function of the proton kinematics show a good agreement between the ROP and data, while the ED-RMF and GENIE-SuSAv2 predictions overestimate the measured cross sections for most of the bins.
+From a theoretical point of view, the CC0$\pi$1p topology, leaving aside the non-quasielastic contributions, is closer to the picture drawn by the ROP model, in which the imaginary part of the optical potential subtracts all the inelastic nuclear FSI, leaving only the elastic channel (i.e. the outgoing proton interacting elastically with the residual system).
+The inclusion of the background part of the spectral function introduces states with two or more nucleons being knocked out.
+Note that this contribution is very minor in the cross sections shown in Figs.~\ref{CC0pi1p}~and~\ref{CC0pi1p_costhetal}, and in fact, the result obtained after its subtraction is contained within the uncertainty for both RDWIA predictions.
+The results presented as function of the proton kinematics show good agreement between the ROP and data, while the predictions by the other models overestimate the measured cross sections, especially the ED-RMF model.
 Regarding the lepton kinematics, the bins around the peak of the $k'$ distributions are slightly underestimated by the ROP but the ED-RMF and GENIE-SuSAv2 overestimate the data in the rest of the bins.

-In Fig.~\ref{CC0pi1p}, we also present the predictions as function of the reconstructed neutrino energy and $Q^2_\text{CCQE}$, which are defined as follows
+In Fig.~\ref{CC0pi1p}, we also present the predictions as function of the reconstructed neutrino energy and $Q^2_\text{CCQE}$, which are defined as follows~\cite{PhysRevLett.125.201803}